Transport in Glasgow: Future plans

 Locals have long pressed for a link which will join the two halves of the urban railway network together, making possible through journeys via the central area without having to disembark at either Central or Queen Street and traverse the city centre by foot or road.
 The Glasgow Crossrail initiative has been on the drawing board for many years but still awaits funding from central government, despite the favourable outcomes of a feasibility study carried out in 2003.

 Plans to connect Glasgow to London by a 270 mph Transrapid (German Maglev train) emerged in June 2005.
-However, this proposal was shelved in favour of the proposed High Speed 2 scheme from London to Birmingham, which may be extended to Glasgow.
+This proposal was shelved in favour of the proposed High Speed 2 scheme from London to Birmingham, which may be extended to Glasgow.

 There were also plans to connect Glasgow city with Glasgow International Airport, via a new rail link which was estimated to bring around 700 new jobs to the Paisley area.
-The Act of Parliament authorizing construction of the link was passed by the Scottish Parliament on 29 November 2006 and received Royal Assent on 15 January 2007.
-It was expected that the link would be in operation by 2013, but it was canceled by the Scottish Parliament in 2009 as a cost-cutting measure.
+The Act of Parliament authorizing construction of the link was passed by the Scottish Parliament in November 2006 and received Royal Assent in January 2007.
+It was expected that the link would be in operation by 2013, but it was cancelled by the Scottish Parliament in 2009 as a cost-cutting measure.